 In the evening, head to the Three Cities.
 These fortified harbour towns – Birgu, Senglea and Cospicua, comprise a rich source of Maltese history.
 The ancient docks of the oldest, Birgu, have been in use since medieval times.
 Home to many churches, forts and palaces, stroll through the area's narrow streets dotted with squares, before dining in a restaurant overlooking the yachts in Vittoriosa Marina.
 An evening drive back to the hotel provides spectacular views of Malta's nighttime lights.

-HYPOGEUM OF HAL-SAFJIENI
+HYPOGEUM OF HAL-SAFLIENI